Green-Software-Foundation/if/docs/Rimpl.md

       component-node-1:
         pipeline: ~
         config: ~
-        observations: ~
+        inputs: ~
       component-node-2:
         pipeline:
           - model-1
           - model-2
         config: ~
-        observations: ~
+        inputs: ~
 ```

 In the above example `component-node-2` didn't have a pipeline defined so used the pipeline defined on the `grouping-node-1`.

 ## Namespace Config

-All configuration on all levels of the graph is both merged into an observation and also namespaced so that the config for different models do not conflict with each other.
+All configuration on all levels of the graph is both merged into an input and also namespaced so that the config for different models do not conflict with each other.

 Take this example: